Splendour Festival 2025 — everything you need to know

 On Sunday, the Kaiser Chiefs will be playing a set celebrating their iconic debut album Employment, which features the famous tune I Predict A Riot.
 Travis, Sophie Ellis-Bextor, and The Fratellis will performing on the final festival day as well.

-There will also be a brand new stage which will welcome Day Fever, with daytime disco tunes curated by Jon McClure of Reverend and the Makers and Vicky McClure.
+There will also be a brand new Day Fever stage, with daytime disco tunes curated by Jon McClure of Reverend and the Makers, Vicky McClure, and Johnny Owen.

 George Akins, DHP Family, said: “Splendour has become a standout weekend for families and seasoned gig-goers alike and an important event for the cultural and economic value it brings to the region.